jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Magmin.md

 RacialMods:
 Languages: Ignan
 SQ: heated flesh
+SpecialAbilities:
+  Heated Flesh (Ex): >
-SpecialAbilities: Heated Flesh (Ex) Any metal weapon striking a magmin must succeed at a DC 14 Fortitude save or melt and gain the broken condition.
+    Any metal weapon striking a magmin must succeed at a DC 14 Fortitude save or melt and gain the broken condition.
 Another strike by the same weapon causes the metal weapon to be destroyed if it fails a second save.
 Wood weapons are destroyed after only one failed save.
 Unarmed and natural attacks made against the magmin deal 1 point of fire damage to the attacker.
 The save DC is Constitution-based.
+  Searing Aura (Ex): >
-Searing Aura (Ex) A magmin radiates extremely high temperatures, and any creature that starts its turn within 20 feet of a magmin must  succeed at a DC 14 Fortitude save or take 1d6 points of fire damage.
+    A magmin radiates extremely high temperatures, and any creature that starts its turn within 20 feet of a magmin must  succeed at a DC 14 Fortitude save or take 1d6 points of fire damage.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: